mendess/m/README.md

 # m

-A music player written accidentaly in bash using mpv as a """backend""".
+A music player written accidentaly [in bash](https://github.com/mendess/m/tree/master) using mpv as a """backend""" and now rewritten in rust using libmpv as a backend.

 ## Dependencies
 - dmenu
-- fzf
 - youtube-dl
-- mpv
+- libmpv
 - notify-send
-- dbus-send
-- socat
-- jq

 ## Usage